furystack/furystack/packages/rest-client-got/README.md

-# rest-client-fetch
+# rest-client-got

-REST Client package for @furystack/rest with native Fetch implementation
+REST Client package for @furystack/rest with GOT implementation